🔑 Key Takeaway: Registration is the Beginning, Not the End

 - Management reporting in English for foreign shareholders or head office.

 This is also the right time to define how local Iranian records will be connected to group-level reporting.
-For foreign shareholders, a monthly closing package can reduce confusion and make local compliance easier to supervise from outside Iran.
+A monthly closing package can reduce confusion and make local compliance easier to supervise from outside Iran.

 The most expensive problems often start with small decisions made during registration or immediately after it.
 A company can be legally registered but still have weak accounting, poor documentation, unclear authority, or unreliable reporting.